melaniebrgr/learning-computer-science/00-everyweeks/week10/README.md

 ## Stupid questions

 1. Where all can I run wasm?
-1. Why is Rust apparently popular for generating webassembly?
 1. Is Figma using WebAssembly, and how?
 1. Is Photoshop-in-the-browser using WebAssembly, and how?